tencentyun/intlcloud-documents/product_new/网络产品中心/私有网络/最佳实践/VPC 内无外网 IP 主机通过公网网关访问外网的优化配置_intl_en.md

 ![](https://main.qcloudimg.com/raw/3d4ef8d4404a3d70ca24a7cb8c793bf0.png)

 ### Configuring the Route Table of a Common Subnet
-In the configuration of the route table of a common subnet, the default route is configured to go through the public gateway CVM so that the CVMs in the common subnet can access the public network with the route forwarding capability of the public gateway.
-For the step-by-step procedure, see [Configuring a Common Subnet Route Table]"()"
+In the configuration of the route table of a common subnet, the default route is configured to go through the public gateway CVM so that the CVMs in the common subnet can access the public network with the route forwarding capability of the public gateway. <!--For the step-by-step procedure, see [Configuring a Common Subnet Route Table]()-->
 ![](https://main.qcloudimg.com/raw/6e9e84fcc6cd439137eda3476375fa1f.png)

 ## Configuration Optimization